thesis-php/amqp/README.md

 $client->disconnect();
 ```

-The `Confirmation::await` will return `PublishResult` enum that can be in one of the `Acked, Nacked, Canceled, Waiting` states.
+The `PublishConfirmation::await` will return `PublishResult` enum that can be in one of the `Acked, Nacked, Canceled, Waiting` states.

 Since confirmations can return in batches, there is no need to wait for each confirmation in turn.
 Instead, you can publish many messages and wait for a confirmation at the end.
 If you are lucky, the amqp server will return multiple confirmations, or even one for the entire batches.